ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ---
-title: App Profiling with Streamline
+title: Profile your application with Streamline
 weight: 3

 ### FIXED, DO NOT MODIFY